Transkribus/TranskribusDU/README.md

 #### Python

-* Install [Python] 2.7 or 3.5  (or more recent if you manage to install cvxopt)
+* Install [Python] 3.x

-We recommend installing __anaconda3__ (or anaconda2) and then add AD3 and Pystruct to it.
+We recommend installing __anaconda3__ .
+You can then train using pystruct and/or tensorflow (both to be installed on top of anaconda).
-Detailed instructions available on the READ wiki:  https://read02.uibk.ac.at/wiki/index.php/Document_Understanding_PyStruct

-### Installation

-* Install AD3 from https://github.com/Transkribus/AD3  (python setup.py install)
-* Install cython pytest nose future numpy scipy scikit-learn cvxopt shapely rtree
-* Install PyStruct from https://github.com/jlmeunier/pystruct   (python setup.py install)

 ### Usage
  * see use-cases